 It’s that simple.
 Watch the financial news channels, browse your news feeds, and visit a few of your favorite industry news sites and you’ll have a few links that you can pass along to help your clients every week.

 Before I leave you with all of these great ideas, I want to strongly encourage you to take at least one or two of these and do them today.

-If you don’t have that database built out yet, aged mortgage leads can be a great place to start.
 For a few hundred bucks you can add hundreds of customers that have inquired about a mortgage within the last couple of months.
 Treat them like clients, and they will become your clients.